bashirkarimi/driveScout/README.md

 ## Deploying

-When ready, deploy `server.js` to a public environment that supports Node.js (e.g., Vercel, Fly.io, Azure).
+When ready, deploy `server/src/server.js` (or package the `car-search-server` workspace) to a public environment that supports Node.js (e.g., Vercel, Fly.io, Azure).
 Ensure the `/mcp` endpoint remains reachable over HTTPS and keep your Contentful tokens secure via environment variables.